Government waste work programme

 Waste strategy

-We recently launched our new waste strategy to set Aotearoa New Zealand's direction on waste for the next three decades
+Our waste strategy set Aotearoa New Zealand's direction on waste for the next three decades.

 Find out more about the strategy